vishapoberon/compiler/ReadMe.md

-[Ѵishap Oberon](http://oberon.vishap.am) is a free and open source (GPLv3) implementation of the Oberon-2 language compiler and libraries for use on current operating systems such as Linux, BSD, Android, Mac and Windows.
+[Ѵishap Oberon](http://oberon.vishap.am) is a free and open source (GPLv3) implementation of the Oberon-2 language compiler and libraries for use on conventional operating systems such as Linux, BSD, Android, Mac and Windows.

 Vishap's Oberon Compiler (voc) uses a C backend to compile Oberon programs under Unix or Windows.
 Vishap Oberon includes